Molokai, Hawaii’s Almost Empty Island

 A few minutes later, when we got over Molokai, the land was unlike anything I’ve ever seen from the air.
 Bright green grooves, like gigantic tentacles, streamed down from a high altitude.
 There are few visible trees, just what look like grooves, with a few roads winding up to the summits.

+The grooves in the mountains of Molokai from the air.
 The shade of green up on those groves varies, either bright or else moss green.
 There was virtually nothing up there until a about half way down, when a few houses at the ends of very long winding roads came into view.
 Welcome to the Friendly Island–Molokai.

 If you’re looking for action, nightlife and a lot of restaurant choices, this isn’t your place.
 But I met more than a few people who have vacationed here for decades and love the quiet, the nature and the seculsion this lightly-populated island affords.